StrandedKitty/streets-gl/README.md

 ## 💻 Minimum requirements

-To run this application you need a machine that supports WebGL2 with following extensions:
+To run this application, you need a machine that supports WebGL2.
+It's recommended to use an up-to-date version of Google Chrome.
+Additionally, for a smooth experience, you will likely need a modern discrete GPU.
-- EXT_texture_filter_anisotropic
-- EXT_color_buffer_float
-- OES_texture_float_linear

-In order to have smooth experience you also probably need a modern discrete GPU.

 ## 🗂️ Data sources